Have you got a Grand Idea?

 **If your application is for funding in the Rochford area, we have a fund called Maureen's Gift which you can use to apply for funding.
 Details are available on the Rochford Housing page.
 You will not be able to apply for both Maureen's Gift and the Grand Ideas Fund for the same project.

-Yes, there are a few things that our funding cannot be used for.
-This includes:
+There are a few things that our funding cannot be used for, including:

 - Building, maintenance or structural improvements